 - #1 New York Times Bestseller

-Why I couldn’t put this book down: The characters are utterly realistic and unforgettable, and you get completely immersed into their lives.
+Why I couldn't put this book down: The characters are utterly realistic and unforgettable, and you get completely immersed in their lives.

 The Last Thing He Told Me by Laura Dave